Things to do in Japan

 The Tokyo Skytree is a television broadcasting tower and a landmark in Tokyo.
 It is the tallest building in Japan and was the second tallest structure in the world at the time of its completion.
 This is a building from the top of which you can have a panoramic bird’s eye view of Tokyo.
 It is 634 metres/2080 feet tall and its two observation platforms are at a height of 350 and 450 metres/1148 and 1476 feet.
 Due to the Skytree’s central location, the observation platforms offer an amazing view of the city and one can, on a Japanese vacation, when visibility allows, even see Mount Fuji in the distance.
 A large shopping complex with an aquarium is located at its base.

 The Imperial Palace, Tokyo

 This is the home of the Emperor and Empress of Japan.
-Surprisingly, the palace is situated in the very heart of the city and an oasis of tranquility in the midst of the hustle and bustle of Tokyo.
+Surprisingly, the palace is situated in the very heart of the city and is an oasis of tranquility in the midst of the hustle and bustle of Tokyo.
 This castle-like building is surrounded by moats, tree-filled gardens and impressive stone walls.
 Unfortunately, you can only visit the inner palace grounds two days a year on Japan tours.
 However, the attractive Imperial Palace East Garden and Outer Garden which are a part of the palace area are open to the public.
 The large plaza in front of the Imperial Palace is where visitors can view the Nijubashi, two bridges that form an entrance to the inner palace grounds.